matter-labs/zksync-web-era-docs/docs/reference/concepts/blocks.md

 We could add it in the latest L2 block in the L1 batch, but imagine the following scenario: if an L2 block was closed, but its L1 batch was not, and the node hasn't received any new transactions in a while, then the L1 batch must be closed by the timeout.
 If we add the event to the most recent closed block, it will modify the block, resulting in a sort of re-organization.

-To avoid this, we built a purely fictional block containing only the event .
+To avoid this, we built a purely fictional block containing only the event.

 ## Retrieving block and batch numbers